PHP Xdebug Debugging Setup Guide with VS Code

 xdebug.idekey=VSCODE

-The start_with_request=trigger setting means debugging only starts when a specific trigger is present in the request.
-This prevents every page load from launching a debugging session, which would quickly become overwhelming.
-The trigger is the XDEBUG_SESSION cookie or parameter.
-Without the trigger, Xdebug runs in develop mode and provides enhanced error output only.
+The start_with_request=trigger setting means debugging only activates when a specific trigger is present in the request.
+This prevents every page load from launching a debugging session, which would become unmanageable very quickly.
+The trigger is the XDEBUG_SESSION cookie or query parameter.

 hostname -I | awk '{print $1}'